data-6-berkeley/su24-tuskegee/_announcements/announce00.md

 Welcome!
 This website will serve as a resource for you as you move through this summer program.
 We recommend bookmarking this website for easy access.

+<b>See you this Monday June 21 at 4pm at Memorial Glade!</b><br/>
+Class starts Tuesday at 10am; we'll meet at Blackwell Hall at 9:30 and walk over.

 Please see the sidebar for the pre-Data 6 Coding Bootcamp link.

 Additionally, please make sure you have access to the following course resources: